tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 No. µBlock started off by extracting the pattern-filtering engines (net and cosmetic filters) from [HTTP Switchboard](https://github.com/gorhill/httpswitchboard#http-switchboard-for-chromium) ("HTTPSB").
 These engines needed more work to bring them to maturity.
 Most of that work won't be ported back to HTTPSB.
 See ["The road ahead"](https://github.com/gorhill/httpswitchboard/issues/378) for details.

-#### "µBlock does not support element hiding".

-Yes it does.
-Try entering `twitter.com##body` in the _"Your filters"_ text area and visit twitter.com: the page will be blank.

 #### "The memory usage isn't actually ABP's fault, _EasyList_ is like 40,000+ lines of rules that all have to be parsed by ABP".

 µBlock also parse _EasyList_, _EasyPrivacy_, _Malware domains_ lists,